backplane/CodeOfConduct/README.md

 Commercial content is allowed if relevant to answering a question or keeping inline with a topic.
 More specific policies and guidelines governing commercial content forthcoming.

 #### Reporting guidelines
-If someone is subject to or witnesses unacceptable behavior, or has any other concerns, they are strongly encouraged to notify an administrator or a GoBridge core team member as soon as possible.
+If someone is subject to or witnesses unacceptable behavior, or has any other concerns, they are strongly encouraged to notify an administrator or a Backplane core team member as soon as possible.
 Every reported concern will follow this workflow until resolved:
-- Make contact by emailing support@golangbridge.org
+- Make contact by emailing community@backplane.io
-  - Your email message will reach the **GoBridge core team** only.
+  - Your email message will reach the **Backplane core team** only.
-  - Reports will be confidential within the GoBridge core team.
+  - Reports will be confidential within the Backplane core team.
-- Alternatively, you may contact one of the members of the GoBridge core team directly if you feel more comfortable (see below).
+- Alternatively, you may contact one of the members of the Backplane core team directly if you feel more comfortable (see below).
 - You will receive a response within 24-48 hours (very likely sooner).
 - The group will review the incident and determine what happened.
 - They may reach out to other community members for more context.
 - The team will reach a decision as to how to act.
 These include:
   - Nothing.
-  - A private reprimand from the GoBridge team to the individual(s) involved.
+  - A private reprimand from the Backplane team to the individual(s) involved.
-  - An imposed vacation (i.e. asking someone to "take a week off" from all GoBridge moderated properties).
+  - An imposed vacation (i.e. asking someone to "take a week off" from all Backplane moderated properties).
   - A request for a private or public apology.
-  - A temporary or permanent ban from some or all GoBridge moderated properties.
-GoBridge core team will reach out to the original reporter to let them know what action we decided to take.
+  - A temporary or permanent ban from some or all Backplane moderated properties.
+- Backplane core team will reach out to the original reporter to let them know what action we decided to take.
-  - Appeals to the decision may be made to the GoBridge core team directly, or any member of the administration team thereof.
+- Appeals to the decision may be made to the Backplane core team directly, or any member of the administration team thereof.

 #### Administrators
 Below is the list of people who are administrators for our online communities.
 If you have any issues or need help, please feel free to reach out to anyone on this list.
 There is also the public `admin-help` channel on Slack where people can get help or clarification on any admin related issues.

-**The role of GoBridge: (Core Team):**
+**The role of Backplane: (Core Team):**
 - They are the stewards for the different online communities.
 - They have rights in the systems tied to the primary owner role.
 - They act as administrators.